-- 10.3 L (general hail), AP (in the event of a postponement), or the First Substitute (if there is a general recall), will typically be lowered accompanied by multiple horn blasts one minute before a WARNING flag.
-This modifies RRS. - 10.4 The class starting sequence and class flag assignments will be identified at the skippers' meeting.
-On the water, the hoist of several class flags simultaneously, indicates the combining of several classes during the same start. - 10.5 Black numerals on a white board hanging from the R/C boat boom will indicate the assigned course, posted at the Warning signal. - 10.6 The port end of the starting line is an orange tetrahedron.
-The starboard end is marked by an orange flag on the committee boat. - 10.7 Contact with the RC boat may be grounds for disqualification by the RC without a hearing.
+- 10.1 Races will be started in accordance with RRS 26, using 5 minute starts. - 10.2 Class Flag Assignment.
+Tiger 10's fly pennant ONE, Corsairs fly pennant TWO. - 10.3 Code Flags L (general hail), AP (in the event of a postponement), or the First Substitute (if there is a general recall), will typically be lowered accompanied by multiple horn blasts one minute before a WARNING flag.
+This modifies RRS. - 10.4 The port end of the starting line is an orange tetrahedron.
+The starboard end is marked by an orange flag on the committee boat. - 10.5 Contact with the RC boat may be grounds for disqualification by the RC without a hearing.
 An inflatable buoy or pin boat may be streaming from the stern of the RC boat in which case it shall be considered part of the RC boat.